Backup and recovery v5

-The role of backup and recovery in BDR is to provide for Disaster Recovery (DR), such as in the following situations:
+The role of backup and recovery in PGD is to provide for Disaster Recovery (DR), such as in the following situations:

 - Loss of all nodes in the cluster